-If you use Signal, the secure messaging app, you may have thought about a second account so you don’t have to give out your personal phone number.
+If you use Signal, the secure messaging app, you may have thought about getting a second account.
 The good news is you don’t need another phone plan to use a second Signal account, and you may be able to set it up on a range of devices.

 If you haven’t tried Signal, check out our guide to get started.